jackbrookes/uxf-web-settings/README.md

 1. Add the latest UXF package to your project
 2. Add the `[UXF_Web_Settings]` prefab to your scene and add the reference to an instance of the `[UXF_Core]` prefab in your scene.
 See the example scene.

+You must host your settings file at a publicly acessible URL (e.g. Amazon S3 bucket) and enter the link in the web address asset.

 ## UI

 This package includes a UI similar to the default UXF UI but designed for end-users rather than researchers.
 Feel free to delete the UI and replace with one you feel appropriate for your project.